 The benefit of putting the call to action in a pop-up widget or the navigation bar, is so the referral program CTA will always be visible, no matter which part of the site the visitor is at.
 You can also check out our article on 10 Examples of Prominent (and Successful!)
 Referral Program Calls-to-Actions.

 By the way – you might be wondering where the CTAs would link to…

 Some merchants like to enrol customers into their referral program automatically, but you may choose to allow your customers to enrol manually.
 It’s also a good chance for you to showcase your amazing referral program offer.

 Oola Tea invites you to share a cuppa and makes it easy to sign up

 Riff Raff n Co makes getting a toy free and easy

-ReferralCandy offers you the flexibility to offer referral rewards, even to non-customers, so long as they enrol in the referral program.
+ReferralCandy offers you the flexibility to offer referral rewards, even to non-customers, so long as they enroll in the referral program.
 Riff Raff & Co offer a free toy with five successful referrals, so customers – or hardworking salesy hustlers – can get one of their popular toys for free.

 Sample referral email template:

 These are the emails that you send your existing customers after they’ve signed up for your referral program.
-Some merchants automatically enrol new customers into the program to encourage them to make more referrals.
+Some merchants automatically enroll new customers into the program to encourage them to make more referrals.